FromDarkHell/PaydayRoulette/README.md

-# PaydayRoulette
+## Payday Roulette

- A random heist / gear picker meant for Payday 1 / 2
+A random heist (and soon to be, gear) picker meant for Payday 1 / 2